Invoices-Manager/Invoices-Manager-Windows/README.md

 - The UI of the template manager has been improved
 - The UI of the invoice view (add, edit, delete) has been improved
 - The combo boxes "Organization" & "Document Type" are now sorted alphabetically (A => Z)
+- FIX: The combo boxes (Organization & Document Type) keep their last selected object if it is still exist.
+After a DataGrid refresh

 ## v1.4.0.0
 - Switched from .NET 3.1 to **.NET 6.0** (when you start the program, you will be asked if you want to install .NET 6.0, if you don't want to install it, you can also download the standalone version)